jjak0b/ansible_farm/docs/roles/kvm_provision.md

 Each template during the templating process can access to the `vm` root property of the `VM definition` to define a dynamic XML for each VM.
 Then a custom template can be fully customizable.

-For XML advanced use, see [https://libvirt.org/format.html](https://libvirt.org/format.html).
+For advanced libvirt XML, see its [format documentation](https://libvirt.org/format.html).

 ### Default template's variable dependencies